Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

 # Manage an attribute

 An attribute defines a characteristic to describe a product.
-You can create attributes, edit existing attributes and deactivate or delete attributes that are not in use.
+You can create attributes, edit attributes and deactivate or delete attributes that are not in use.
 Further, you can add attributes to an attribute set or remove them from an attribute set.
 In the *DataHub* module, attributes from all plugins are displayed.

 ## Create an attribute

-No prerequisites to fulfill.
+Create an attribute to specify a new property for a product.

 #### Prerequisites

-An attribute set has been created, see [Create an attribute set](./02_ManageAttributeSets.md#Create-an-attribute-set).
+No prerequisites to fulfill.

 #### Procedure